amusarra/quarkus-mtls-auth/README.md

 > **_WARNING:_**  with the current configuration of the application, it's listening only on HTTPS port 8443.
 You need to configure your browser to accept the self-signed certificate used by the server.
 The Dev UI is available at <https://localhost:8443/q/dev/>.

 > **_NOTE on Certificate_**: when run phase compile process, Maven will generate a self-signed CA and Server certificate in `src/main/resources/certs` directory and start the download TSL process updater and create a PEM bundle in default directory `/tmp/tsl-it`.
 Without the TSL bundle, the application will not start.
+> If you run the `mvn clean` command, the certificates will be deleted and you will need to regenerate them and consequently cannot start the application without review the configuration in the `application.properties` file with the new passwords.

 Below is an asciinema recording of the application running in dev mode.